-If you're thinking about getting braces as an adult, you're not alone: one in five orthodontic patients are adults.
+If you're considering getting braces as an adult, you're not alone: one in five orthodontic patients is an adult.
 As an adult, the idea of wearing prominent metal braces may not be appealing, but there are many types of transparent braces that are less noticeable, including braces with clear brackets.

 Transparent vs. Traditional Braces

 Traditional braces are made of stainless steel.
 Metal brackets are cemented onto the teeth, and the brackets are linked together with a metal archwire.
 The archwire is used to move the teeth into their desired positions.

 Transparent braces are similar in concept, but the brackets are made of ceramic, not metal.
 The ceramic is transparent, so the brackets are much less noticeable in your mouth.
 The archwires can also be transparent to help them blend in even more.

 These clear braces work in the same way as traditional braces, so they're suitable for the majority of patients who need orthodontic correction.
 However, clear braces are often more expensive and more delicate than traditional braces.
 Your orthodontist can let you know if transparent braces are suitable for your specific situation.

 If you decide to get clear braces, your orthodontist will bond the clear brackets onto the front surfaces of your teeth.
 First the archwire is placed through the brackets, then bands known as ligatures are wrapped around the brackets to hold the archwire in place.